 Ideally, your arm should create a 90-degree angle when you hold the cue stick and are bent over to make your shot.
 In other words, your arm is perpendicular with the cue stick.

-Place your non-dominant hand on the pool table as close to the cue ball as possible, without touching the ball with your hand or the cue stick.
+Place your non-dominant hand on the pool table as close to the cue ball as possible.
+Make sure you are not touching the ball with your hand or the cue stick.
 Your hand will act as a bridge to provide support for the other end of the pool stick as you hit the cue ball.

 Next, your dominant hand should hold the pool cue so your fingers are wrapped around it.
 Your thumb should be pointing downward and not placed on top of the cue stick.